AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 proof of what we assert from the Word of the Lord, which is the most trustworthy, or, rather, the only evidence.\"

-The thoroughly Greek mind of **Clement**, with his great imagination, vast learning and research, splendid ability, and divine spirit, could scarcely misinterpret or misunderstand the New Testament Scriptures, written as they were in his mother tongue, and it is not difficult to believe with **Bunsen**, that in this seat and center of Christian culture and Christian learning, he became "the first Christian philosopher of the history of mankind.
+The thoroughly Greek mind of Clement, with his great imagination, vast learning and research, splendid ability, and divine spirit, could scarcely misinterpret or misunderstand the New Testament Scriptures, written as they were in his mother tongue, and it is not difficult to believe with Bunsen, that in this seat and center of Christian culture and Christian learning, he became "the first Christian philosopher of the history of mankind.
 He believed in a universal plan of a divine education of the human race....This is the grand position occupied by Clemens, the Alexandrian, in the history of the church and of mankind and the key to his doctrine about God and his word, Christ and his spirit, God and man....A profound respect for the piety and holiness of Clemens is as universal in the ancient church as for his learning and eloquence.
 I rejoice to find that Reinkins, a Roman Catholic, expresses his regret, not to say indignation, that this holy man and writer, the object of the unmixed admiration of the ancient Christian, should have been struck out of the catalogue of saints by Benedict XIV.\"[^209]

+### A Transition Period.

-When **Clement**, wrote Christian doctrine was passing from oral tradition to written definition, and he avers when setting forth the Christian religion, that he is \"reproducing an original unwritten tradition,\" which he learned from a disciple of the apostles.
-This had been communicated by the Lord to the apostles, Peter and James and John and Paul, and handed down from father to son till, at length, **Clement** set forth accurately in writing, what had been before delivered orally.
-We can, therefore, scarcely hope to find unadulterated Christianity anywhere out of the New Testament, if not in the writings of **Clement**.
+When Clement, wrote Christian doctrine was passing from oral tradition to written definition, and he avers when setting forth the Christian religion, that he is \"reproducing an original unwritten tradition,\" which he learned from a disciple of the apostles.
+This had been communicated by the Lord to the apostles, Peter and James and John and Paul, and handed down from father to son till, at length, Clement set forth accurately in writing, what had been before delivered orally.
+We can, therefore, scarcely hope to find unadulterated Christianity anywhere out of the New Testament, if not in the writings of Clement.

-**Max Muller**[^210] declares that **Clement**, having been born in the middle of the Second Century, may possibly have known **Papias**, or some of his friends who knew the apostles, and therefore he was most competent to represent the teachings of Christ.
+Max Muller[^210] declares that Clement, having been born in the middle of the Second Century, may possibly have known Papias, or some of his friends who knew the apostles, and therefore he was most competent to represent the teachings of Christ.

-**Farrar** writes: \"There can be no doubt that after the date of the Clementine Recognitions, and unceasingly during the close of the third and during the fourth and following centuries, the abstract idea of endlessness was deliberately faced, and from imperfect acquaintance with
+Farrar writes: \"There can be no doubt that after the date of the Clementine Recognitions, and unceasingly during the close of the third and during the fourth and following centuries, the abstract idea of endlessness was deliberately faced, and from imperfect acquaintance with